245th Siege Battery, Royal Garrison Artillery: Spring Offensive

 Next day the batteries came into action in their new position and fired until the afternoon when they were ordered to retire, and then withdrew again early on 23 March.
 At this point 245th Siege Bty was north of Mont Saint-Quentin, where 16th (Irish) Division was covering Péronne and the Somme crossings.
 The battery was combined with 111th Siege Bty (also with three 6-inch howitzers) and 109th Heavy Bty (six 60-pounder guns) to form a mobile brigade attached to 16th (Irish) Division.
 After the stand on Mont St-Quentin the gunners and the remnants of 16th (Irish) Division and 39th Division withdrew through Péronne across the Bristol Bridge before it was blown up late in the afternoon.
 However, 245th Siege Bty had been forced to abandon and destroy two more of its howitzers for lack of transport.
 It handed its last gun over to 111th Siege Bty and the personnel marched back to Bray-sur-Somme with 6th HAG's HQ.
-On 30 March they went to Vaux-en-Amiénois, near Amiens to re-arm and refit.Blaxland, pp. 64–6.Murland, pp. 160–2.
+On 30 March they went to Vaux-en-Amiénois, near Amiens to re-arm and refit.